lm-sys/FastChat/README.md

 ```

 ### Training Alpaca with SkyPilot
-1. Install skypilot and setup the credentials locally following the instructions [here](https://skypilot.readthedocs.io/en/latest/getting-started/installation.html)
-2. Launch the training job with the following line (will be launched on a single node with 4 A100-80GB GPUs)
+Launch the training job with the following line (will be launched on a single node with 4 A100-80GB GPUs)
     Replace the `train-7b.yaml` with the `train-13b.yaml` to train the 13B model.
     ```
     # WANDB API KEY is required for logging.
 We use the key in your local environment.